All Episodes

 Okay.

-And you think in fact they're part of a coherent strategy.
+And you think, in fact, they're part of a coherent strategy.

-Well, it's actually part of a coherent argument and the and the premise for both of those is redistributive social justice.
+And the premise for both of those is redistributive social justice.

 And that was the constitutional argument in Roe v.
+Wade.

-The motive was redisributive social justice.
+The motive was redistributive social justice.

 And I think there's a lot of truth in that.